RobertSfarzo/Jupyter-Anaconda-AWS-EC2/README.md

 3. 🚀Log in using the EC2 public ipv4 (like https://243.33.2.1:8888 ) not the url ( like my-ec2-amazon.whatever.com  to log in, use https, port 8888, ignore but be cognizant of browser unsafe warnings.
 4. 👁️**password** is the initial password.
    1. when you log in, read the readme.txt file
-   2. from a Jupyter terminal:
+   2. open a Jupyter lab Terminal:
       1. change your password to a **real password**
       2. restart the jupyter service
       3. ignore any warnings